-The PRH continued to contribute substantially to ocean and Columbia River fisheries and to have higher adult recruitment rates than the natural spawning fall Chinook salmon in the Hanford Reach of the Columbia River.
-Adult recruitment rate of brood year 2010 for PRH was the highest that has been observed (61.69) for this program and was substantially higher than the fish spawning in the Hanford Reach (6.21).
+The PRH continued to contribute substantially to ocean and Columbia River fisheries and tends to have higher adult recruitment rates than the natural spawning fall Chinook salmon to the

+Hanford Reach of the Columbia River.
+Adult recruitment rate of brood year 2011 for PRH was 32.03 versus 4.93 for fish spawning in the Hanford Reach.

-PRH origin fish were estimated to make up 6.6% of the natural spawning population in the Hanford Reach during 2016.
-All hatchery fish combined (including fish released from Ringold Hatchery and strays from outside the Hanford Reach) comprised 11.5% of the fall Chinook salmon on the spawning grounds.
+PRH origin fish were estimated to make up 6.5% of the natural spawning population in the Hanford Reach during 2017.
+All hatchery fish combined (including fish released from Ringold Hatchery and strays from outside the Hanford Reach) comprised 8.3% of the fall Chinook salmon on the spawning grounds.
 Otolith recoveries at the PRH volunteer trap indicated that a very high percentage of fish returning to the PRH were of PRH origin.
-The proportion of natural influence (PNI) for Hanford Reach fall Chinook salmon including all hatcheries was 0.70 in 2016.
-This value was calculated using a gene flow model based on the Ford model and exceeded the PNI target of 0.67 for the third consecutive year.
+The proportion of natural influence (PNI) for Hanford Reach fall Chinook salmon including all hatcheries was 0.835 in 2017.
+This value was calculated using a gene flow model based on the Ford model and exceeded the PNI target of 0.67 for the fourth consecutive year.
 Adult management of fish at the PRH volunteer trap and alternative broodstock collection techniques to increase natural origin fish in the broodstock have contributed to improvements in PNI for the PRH program.